lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

 Generation of the silica block
 ==============================

-Create a folder if needed and
+To begin this tutorial, if you are using LAMMPS--GUI, select ``Start Tutorial 6`` from the ``Tutorials`` menu and follow the instructions.
+Alternatively, if you are not using LAMMPS--GUI, create a new folder and add a file named **generate.lmp**.
+Open the file in a text editor and paste in the following
-place the initial input file, **generate.lmp**, into it.
-Then, open the file in a text editor of your choice, and copy the following into it:
+content:

 .. code-block:: lammps